Rage6/Rage6.github.io/README.md

 As soon as the browser recieves the server's response, two prompts take place.
 This is where each user can enter their desired name.
 If a player leaves their prompt blank, then their default name will be "Player 1" or "Player 2".
 An alert then follows with a brief description of how to start the game, after which the first player can begin.

+***THE CODE***
+Of course, it isn't worth trying to explaining all of *Quick Yahtzee*'s code.
+However, it is worth mentioning certain portions of the most interesting/difficult lines.

 <img src="views/images/enter_click.png">